water-bottle-it-project/personal-registry-app/README.md

 ## :star2: About the Project

-Personal Registry App is a web app developed for COMP30022 IT Project Semester 2 2022, which allows users to upload memories containing optional textual descriptions and images, organise memories into collections, and search their memories and images.
+SnapSave is a web app developed for COMP30022 IT Project Semester 2 2022, which allows users to upload memories containing optional textual descriptions and images, organise memories into collections, and search their memories and images.